The circulation policies of the library differ according to the type of item, its location, and the category of borrower:

 In-Library Use Only

-The following items can be used in the library only: reference books, atlases, rare books, and all items in the Thomas Merton Reading Room.
+The following items can be used in the library only: bound and current journals, reference books, atlases, rare books, and all items in the Thomas Merton Reading Room.

 LATE FEES AND LOST ITEMS